realivanivani/realivanivani.github.io/_posts/2025-05-31-testing-code.md

 ## Final Thoughts

 LLMs and vibe-coding can speed up development, but they don’t replace the need for rigorous testing.
 By integrating automated tests into your workflow—and treating them as first-class citizens in your codebase—you ensure reliability, even in an unpredictable AI-assisted world.
 By automating tests at every stage, you turn unpredictability (especially from LLMs) into controlled, measurable risk.
----
-*Inspired by Santiago Valdarrama’s post on LinkedIn.
-Read the original [here](https://www.linkedin.com/...).*